Homelessness in China

 In 2011, there were approximately 2.41 million homeless adults and 179,000 homeless children living in the People's Republic of China, 0.18% of the country population.
-However, owing to government policies and housing schemes, China has managed, to some extent, to tackle the problem.

-It is important to note that this homelessness looks very different to homelessness in other countries because it mainly surrounds not living in one's registered household rather than living on the street.
+This homelessness looks very different to homelessness in other countries because it mainly surrounds not living in one's registered household rather than living on the street.
 A 2020 article states, "Depending on how one defines homelessness, China has either a very tiny homeless population or an extremely large one.
-Compared to other countries, there very few vagrants: people living on the streets of China's cities without means of support.
+Compared to other countries, there are very few vagrants: people living on the streets of China's cities without means of support.
 But if one counts the people who migrated to cities without a legal permit (hukou), work as day laborers without job security or a company dormitory, and live in overcrowded and unsanitary conditions on the edge of cities, there are nearly 300 million homeless."